quic-weijshen/qrb_ros_samples/README.md

 ## Contributions

-Thanks for your interest in contributing to qrb_ros_interfaces!
+Thanks for your interest in contributing to qrb ros samples!
 Please read our [Contributions Page](CONTRIBUTING.md) for more information on contributing features or bug fixes.
 We look forward to your participation!

 ## License